promptfoo/promptfoo-docs/docs/getting-started.md

 ![Side-by-side evaluation of LLM prompt quality, html output](https://user-images.githubusercontent.com/310310/235483444-4ddb832d-e103-4b9c-a862-b0d6cc11cdc0.png)
 -->

-This command will evaluate the prompts in `prompts.txt`, substituing the variable values from `vars.csv`, and output results in your terminal.
+This command will evaluate the prompts in `prompts.txt`, substituing the variable values from `tests.csv`, and output results in your terminal.

 Have a look at the setup and full output [here](https://github.com/typpo/promptfoo/tree/main/examples/assistant-cli).